Midway (1976 film): Television version

+Later video versions dropped Sullivan to emphasize the virtually all-male cast and wartime action.
+The additional footage with Sullivan became available as a bonus feature on the Universal Pictures Home Entertainment DVD of Midway.
+The full version was given a dual-format release by Powerhouse Films in 2021.

 Reception

 Box office

 Midway proved extremely popular with movie audiences, and opened at number one at the US box office with an opening weekend gross of $4,356,666 from 311 theatres.
-It went on to gross over $43 million at the box office, becoming the tenth most popular movie of 1976 with theatrical rentals of $20,300,000.
+It went on to gross over $43 million at the US box office, becoming the tenth most popular movie of 1976 with theatrical rentals of $20,300,000.
+Internationally, it grossed $57 million for a worldwide gross of $100 million.